AtlasUnion/Kernel-Development/docs/markdown/Preparation/Boot Sequence.md

     | 0x000C0000 | 0x000C7FFF | 32 KB  | ROM                     | Video BIOS             |
     | 0x000C8000 | 0x000EFFFF | 160 KB | ROMs and unusable space | Mapped hardware & Misc |
     | 0x000F0000 | 0x000FFFFF | 64 KB  | ROM                     | Motherboard BIOS       |

-??? question "Does CPU execute BIOS from ROM?"
-    The answer is yes and no. The CPU does need to execute BIOS from ROM initially.
-However, the reading speed of ROM is too slow for modern needs of fast booting process.
-So a technique called shadowing is used.

-    Shadowing essentially copy data from ROM into RAM for faster execution.
-The RAM area used is called shadow RAM.

 ## POST